rsksmart/devportal-1.0/rsk/node/configure/cli.md

 and when a reduction in "initial sync time" is desired.
 It is also used when switching between different databases, e.g. between `leveldb` and `rocksdb`.

+### Configuration Flags

+- `--verify-config`:
+This indicates that the configuration file used by this run of the Rootstock (RSK) node should be validated.
+By default this step is always performed.
+- `--print-system-info`:
+This indicates that the system information of the computer that the Rootstock node is running on should be output.
+By default, this is always output.
+- `--skip-java-check`:
+This indicates that the detection of the version of the Java Virtual Machine that the Rootstock node is running in is supported.
+By default, this check is always performed, to ensure that the Rootstock node is running in a compatible environment.
+- `-base-path`:
+This specifies the value of `database.dir`, where the blockchain database is stored.

+  Example:
+    `java -cp rsk-core-<VERSION>.jar co.rsk.start -base-path home/rsk/data`

+- `-rpccors`:
+This specifies the value of `rpc.providers.web.cors` to control `cors configuration`.

+  Example:
+    `java -cp rsk-core-<VERSION>.jar co.rsk.start -rpccors *`

+## Command Line Tools

+### Database related commands

 - `ExportState`:
 The ExportState command is a tool for exporting the state at a specific block in the Rootstock blockchain to a file.